Fellows Directory

 Graduate Student Education

-As an Assistant Dean of Curriculum and Assessment in the Division of Pharmacy Practice in the College of Pharmacy, Dr. Castleberry teaches first- and second-year pharmacy students cardiovascular physiology, pathophysiology, and pharmacology and coordinates the Pharmacy Practice Lab course.
-As Division Head of Pharmacy Practice, she leads a team of 20 faculty.
+As an Assistant Dean of Curriculum and Assessment in the Division of Pharmacy Practice, Dr. Castleberry oversees testing, OSCEs, accreditation, and curricular innovations for the College of Pharmacy.
 She is passionate about assessment, the scholarship of teaching and learning, and faculty development.

 Dawson headshot